-SWOT will launch in 2022 and provide the world’s first global measurements of water surface extent and elevation at novel temporal resolutions.
-SWOT is a wide swath Ka-band radar interferometer and will sample rivers every 1 to 7 days per 21 day repeat cycle.
-It will measure rivers wider than 100m with a goal of expanding this to rivers at least 50m wide (Biancamaria et al., 2016).
-In the context of RSQ, a decade of SWOT work has explored the multi-parameter problem of estimating roughness and bathymetry to produce the SWOT discharge product (e.g. Andreadis et al., 2020; Brinkerhoff et al., 2020; Durand et al., 2014; Garambois and Monnier, 2015; Garambois et al., 2020; Gleason et al., 2014; Hagemann et al., 2017; Larnier et al., 2020; Oubanas et al., 2018).
-A specific subset of these ungauged RSQ methods are termed ‘McFLIs’ or ‘Mass Conserved Flow Law Inversion’ algorithms (e.g. Andreadis et al., 2020; Brinkerhoff et al., 2020; Durand et al., 2014; Hagemann et al., 2017).
-They use basic geomorphic theories, rather than full hydrologic and/or hydraulic models, and the concept of ‘prior river knowledge’ to estimate discharge from RS data where not all hydraulic terms are RS-able (Gleason et al., 2017; Gleason and Durand, 2020).
-While the raw performance of McFLIs is lower than the more sophisticated approaches mentioned above, they are globally flexible, easily implementable in any river that SWOT can sample, and improve our hydrological understandings of ungauged rivers when little to no information was previously available (Brinkerhoff et al., 2020; Durand et al., 2016).
+SWOT is expected to in 2022 and provide the world’s first global measurements of water surface extent and elevation at novel temporal resolutions.
+SWOT is a wide swath Ka-band radar interferometer and will sample rivers every 1 to 7 days per 21 day repeat cycle that will measure rivers wider than 100m with a goal of expanding this to rivers at least 50m wide (Biancamaria et al., 2016).
+A decade of SWOT work has explored the multi-parameter problem of estimating the river hydraulic parameters of roughness and bathymetry from remote sensing to produce the SWOT discharge product (e.g. Andreadis et al., 2020; Brinkerhoff et al., 2020; Durand et al., 2014; Garambois and Monnier, 2015; Garambois et al., 2020; Gleason et al., 2014; Hagemann et al., 2017; Larnier et al., 2020; Oubanas et al., 2018).
+A specific subset of these ungauged methods are termed ‘McFLIs’ or ‘Mass Conserved Flow Law Inversion’ algorithms (e.g. Andreadis et al., 2020; Brinkerhoff et al., 2020; Durand et al., 2014; Hagemann et al., 2017).
+These use basic geomorphic theories and the concept of ‘prior river knowledge’ to estimate discharge from RS data where not all hydraulic terms are RS-able (Gleason et al., 2017; Gleason and Durand, 2020).
+McFLIs are globally flexible, easily implementable in any river that SWOT can sample, and improve our hydrological understandings of ungauged rivers when little to no information was previously available (Brinkerhoff et al., 2020; Durand et al., 2016).
 Recently, McFLIs have also shown promise in providing additional and beneficial information to traditional hydrologic modeling via data assimilation (Ishitsuka et al., 2020).